Trichonephila komaci: Description

 N. komaci females are the largest Nephila yet discovered.
-Displaying sexual size dimorphism commonly observed in various species of spiders, the size of a male reaches a leg span of only about 2.5 centimetres, with a body length of about 9 mm, roughly one fifth of that of a female.
-The tip-to-tip leg span of a female is about 12 cm (body length c.
+Displaying sexual size dimorphism commonly observed in various species of spiders, the size of a male reaches a leg span of only about 2.5 cm, with a body length of about 9 mm, roughly one fifth of that of a female.
+The tip-to-tip leg span of a female is about 12 cm; body length c.
 4 cm), with a web that is equally impressive in size, measuring more than a metre in diameter.

 Regarding reproduction, males wait for a female to molt, and immediately afterwards inseminate her, breaking off their genitalia within the female, which thereby acts as a plug to prevent other males from mating with her.
 The now sterile male then spends the rest of his life (life span: about one year) driving away other males.
 Nevertheless, females with several dismembered male organs within them have been found.